milovdpas/opa_harries_herinneringen/README.md

-# Opa Harry's Herinneringen
+# Opa Harrie's Herinneringen

-> *Een liefdevolle digitale herinnering aan Opa Harry*
+> *Een liefdevolle digitale herinnering aan Opa Harrie*

-A heartfelt, interactive web application to celebrate the life and memories of Opa Harry.
+A heartfelt, interactive web application to celebrate the life and memories of Opa Harrie.
 Family members can explore a beautiful mosaic of his face made from countless family photos, zoom in to see individual memories, and discover personal quotes, audio clips, or videos shared by loved ones.

 ## 🎯 Project Overview

 This memorial application features:
-- **Interactive Photo Mosaic**: Opa Harry's portrait composed of family memories
+- **Interactive Photo Mosaic**: Opa Harrie's portrait composed of family memories
 - **Zoomable Interface**: Explore individual photos up close
 - **Multimedia Memories**: Photos, quotes, audio recordings, and videos
 - **Family Contributions**: Upload and share new memories